-- As your Nest scans available networks, locate your Wi-Fi and, if necessary, put in your password.
+- After your Nest has scanned nearby networks, locate your Wi-Fi and, if necessary, enter your password.

 3. Does a Nest Thermostat Have a Battery and How Long Does It Last?

-Nest thermostats receive power from your HVAC system, but also have a rechargeable lithium-ion battery for backup in situations where the power cuts out.
-According to Google, the maker of Nest, a Nest Thermostat battery should last several months.
+Nest thermostats are powered indirectly through HVAC system, but also have a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+According to Google, Nest's manufacturer, a Nest Thermostat battery last an average of several months.
 It can be recharged using a USB charger that comes with the Nest.

-If you won't be home for a while, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
-Off mode shuts down all your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting particularly hot or cold.
+If you aren’t going to be in your home for a long time, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode would be another option.
+Off mode shuts down all your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting dangerously hot or cold.

 - Hold the touch bar until the display reads “Turn Off” and then slide the bar to highlight Turn Off, and then touch the bar to select.